-In 1982, Liberty Church of Randallstown, encouraged members living in Reisterstown to start a new congregation in their community.
+In 1982, Liberty Church of Randallstown encouraged members living in Reisterstown to start a new congregation in their community.
 On March 6th, 1983, organizing pastor Herb Ruby and twenty-six members from Liberty Church began holding worship services in a rented building.
-On November 6, 1983, Herb Ruby was officially called as a pastor, five elders were installed as session members, seventy-five members were received, and Covenant of Grace was officially recognized as part of the Presbyterian Church in America.
+On November 6, 1983, Herb Ruby was officially called as pastor, five elders were installed as Session members, seventy-five members were received, and Covenant of Grace was officially recognized as part of the Presbyterian Church in America.

-In December of 1988 the congregation moved onto the 9-acre into a new 16,000 square foot building.
-On January 29, 1989 the new building was prayerfully dedicated to God’s service during the official ceremony.
+In December of 1988, the congregation moved onto the 9-acre property into a new 16,000 square foot building.
+On January 29, 1989, the new building was prayerfully dedicated to God’s service during the official ceremony.
 In 2001, two annex buildings added 3,600 square feet to adult classroom space and youth activities.

 Building Covenant of Grace